AriTheElk/sublimetext-defaultplus-theme/README.md

 To get to your packages directory, go into SublimeText and click on `Preferences -> Browse Packages...`.

-Now open up a terminal window and CD into the packages folder you opened and run:
+Now open up a terminal window and change your current directory to the the packages folder you opened

+`cd /path/to/packages/folder`

+Then clone the repository into the current directory under the name "Theme - DefaultPlus".

 `git clone https://github.com/iGARET/sublimetext-defaultplus-theme "Theme - DefaultPlus"`

 ## Using the theme
-- Open up your settings Sublime Text 2 -> Preferences -> Settings - User
+- Open up your settings `Sublime Text -> Preferences -> Settings - User`
-- Add (or change) the theme entry to "theme": "DefaultPlus.sublime-theme"
+- Add (or change) the theme entry to `"theme": "DefaultPlus Monokai.sublime-theme"`
-- If you wish to use the Solarized version, use "theme": "DefaultPlus Solarized.sublime-theme"
+- You can replace Monokai with any of the included themes.
+Make sure to change the color scheme too!

 ## Theme Options
-Currently these options are not finalized.
-These may change at any time during the beta cycle.

 - `dplus_fat_tabs` - If enabled, it will render large sized tabs.
 - `dplus_bright_fonts` - if enabled, it will use much more legible fonts in the tabs/sidebar.

 ## Changelog
+### 4.9.2015
+- 2.0 release.
+- Added Blackboard theme.
+- Added Cobalt theme.
+- Aded Espresso Libre theme.
+- Added Pastels on Dark theme.
+- Added SpaceCadet theme.
+- Added Sunburst theme.
+- Added Twilight theme.
+- Added Zenburnesque theme.
+- Changed folder open/closed icons.

+### 4.3.2015
+- Added Solarized theme.
+- Added Amy theme.
+- Added All Hallow's Eve theme.

-### 4.2.15
+### 4.2.2015
 - First 2.0 preview build is done.

-### 3.5.14
+### 3.5.2014
 - Added theme options for tab label styles

-### 3.4.14
+### 3.4.2014
 - Added theme options for sidebar label styles

-### 11.28.13
+### 11.28.2013
 - Updated the look and feel of the block tabs
 - Updated the look of input elements
 - Changed the color of button highlights
 - Made the side bar's color scheme easier on the eyes.

-### 11.25.13
+### 11.25.2013
 - Added block-styled tabs